New Results on Nyldon Words and Nyldon-like Sets: Applications of Melan c on's Algorithm

 \begin{lemma} Consider a sequence of $H$-words $w_1, w_2, \dots, w_k$, each of length $\ell$.
 Suppose we perform Melan\c{c}on's algorithm on the circular word $w_1w_2\cdots w_k$ (where blocks are initially individual letters).
 Then the first block to form of length at least $\ell$ is some $w_j$. \end{lemma} \begin{proof} Any block of length at least $\ell$ that is not one of the $w_j$'s must cross a boundary between some $w_i, w_{i+1}$.
 By \cref{lem:crossingboundary}, no such block can form until some $w_j$ forms. \end{proof}

-\begin{theorem} The $H$-words of any fixed length $\ell$ form a circular code. \end{theorem} \begin{proof} For convenience, we refer to a word in $H$ as an $H$-word.

-For sake of contradiction, suppose we have a sequence of $H$-words $w_1, w_2, \dots, w_k$, each of length $\ell$, such that circularly shifting $w_1w_2\cdots w_k$ by a non-multiple of $\ell$ gives $v_1v_2\cdots v_k$, where the $v_i$ are all $H$-words of length $\ell$.
+\begin{theorem} The $H$-words of any fixed length $\ell$ form a circular code. \end{theorem} \begin{proof} For sake of contradiction, suppose we have a sequence of $H$-words $w_1, w_2, \dots, w_k$, each of length $\ell$, such that circularly shifting $w_1w_2\cdots w_k$ by a non-multiple of $\ell$ gives $v_1v_2\cdots v_k$, where the $v_i$ are all $H$-words of length $\ell$.
+Suppose we perform Melan\c{c}on's algorithm on the circular word $w_1w_2\cdots w_k$, which is the same as the circular word $v_1v_2\cdots v_k$.
 By \cref{lem:lengthlblock}, the first block of length at least $\ell$ formed is still some $w_i$.
 This means that a boundary is crossed in the $v_i$'s before any block $v_i$ is formed, which is impossible by \cref{lem:crossingboundary}.
 Therefore, there is no possible other sequence $v_1v_2\cdots v_k$ that forms the same circular word as $w_1w_2\cdots w_k$. \end{proof}